chuboe/idempiere-installation-script/apps/readme.md

-Most of my simple apps can be found here.
+Most of my simple apps are listed above.
 The more complex apps will have their own bitbucket project.

 Here is a list of of other projects: